-- A network of websites, including this one, for news, reference materials (encyclopedia), formation materials and social networking.
+- A network of people, supported and connected by websites, including this one, for news, reference materials, formation materials and a variety of social networks.

-- the Vincentian Family: a living, growing community of more than 2 million people seeking to follow Christ, the evangelizer of the poor in the model presented by the life of Vincent de Paul and his collaborator, Louis de Marillac.
+- The Vincentian Family — connecting, collaborating and evangelizing: a living, growing community of more than 2 million people seeking to follow Christ, the evangelizer of the poor in the model presented by the life of Vincent de Paul and his collaborator, Louise de Marillac.

-Frederic Ozanam (April 23, 1813 – September 8, 1853) founded with fellow students the Conference of Charity, later known as the Saint Vincent de Paul Society.
-He has been revered since as an exemplar of the lay apostle in family, social and intellectual life.
-The work he began with the Conferences of St. Vincent de Paul has continued to flourish.
-At his death, the membership numbered about 15,000.
-Today (in 1979) it numbers 750,000, serving the poor in 112 countries, a living monument to Frederic Ozanam and his companions.
+(April 23, 1813 – September 8, 1853) founded with fellow students the Conference of Charity, later known as the Society of Saint Vincent de Paul.
+He has been revered since as an exemplar of the lay apostle, in family, social and intellectual life.

 More Vincentian Heroes and Heroines

 The Famvin Digital Network websites

 We Are Vincentians

 Formation resources: primarily text

 Challenging audiences with films that change our perspective on poverty in our communities.

 The Vincentian Family, the heritage of Vincent de Paul, Louise de Marillac, Frederic Ozanam, Elizabeth Seton and so many others seeks to coordinate its efforts to collaborate for systemic change.
 In addition to the multilingual digital networks of .famvin, the Vincentian Family Office administers and supports three commissions: